Dearthtacular/astro-nano/src/content/work/dyncorp2.md

 dateEnd: "01/05/2021"
 ---

 This was my second stint working for a defense contractor in Kandahar, Afghanistan.
 I wrote proposals that resulted in over $60M of added revenue to the company.
-The US Government is a tough customer with highly regimented processes and legal requirements.
-Despite the physical danger and a 13/7 schedule, this was a highly rewarding experience.